Benzodiazepine withdrawal management

 - Controlled dispensing of medications from the pharmacy is advised.
 Daily, 2nd daily or weekly depending on circumstances.

 - Convert daily intake into equivalent dose of diazepam - see Conversion Chart (PDF 187KB)

 - Split the daily dose into QID regimen.

 - Test first dose to determine tolerance.
 Review patient 1-2 hours after first dose.
 Preferably keep patient in surgery.
 If tolerated then continue with regimen as estimated.

 - Prescribe diazepam equivalent with gradual reduction of 5 to 10% of the dose each week.

 - The patient is required to sign an Authority to release personal Medicare and Pharmaceutical Benefits Scheme Claims information to a third party form regarding medical visits and scripts dispensed through PBS.

-- The patient will require a weekly medical review.
+- The patient will require at least a weekly medical review

 - Part 1: Reasons to stop

 Alcohol and Drug Information Services (ADIS) 1300 13 1340